tirtha9live/little-lemon/readme.txt

     is_staff/superuser will get access to
         - Menu add/remove
         - Booking Page will show Name of the customer on selecting a date
-        - Reservation Page will all Bookings Json dump
+        - Reservation Page will show all Bookings Json dump

 #6 Does the application contain unit tests?
     → python manage.py test restaurant